iamkirankumaryadav/Library/Data Science/Bias and Variance.md

 ### `Overfitting` : Low Bias + High Variance ( `Complex` Model )
 - `Low Bias` : `Low` error on `train` data ( Model is **trained** very well including `noise` )
 - `High Variance` : `High` error on `test` data ( Performs bad on `new unseeen` data )
-- When a massive amount of data trains a Machine Learning Model, it tends to learn from `noise` and inaccurate data.
+- When a massive amount of data trains a model, it tends to learn from `noise` and inaccurate data.
-- Random error and noise gets added | Complex model | Too many Parameters ( Columns ) relative to the number of observations ( Rows )
+- Random error and noise gets added | Complex model | Too many features relative to the number of observations
 - Poor **predictive** performance | Do not **genralize** well on the **new unseen data**
 - Difference between the prediction on the **new unseen data point** and the **actual data point** is `high` ( High Variance )
 - Model tries to `fit` the training data so closely that it does not **generalize** well to **new unseen data**.